Meet our staff, board, and advisors and explore job opportunities in our organization.

 Pamela Kading Webb

 Pamela Kading Webb, M.P.P., has been actively involved with Challenge Success since 2013, launching and implementing the program at Dover-Sherborn Regional Schools (K-12), the first CS Member School on the East Coast.
-Pam co-chaired the CS Initiative at Dover-Sherborn, served as the Chair of Parent Programs on the Dover-Sherborn CS Team, has worked with numerous other CS schools in a coaching capacity as well as presented parent education workshops at our conferences.
-She has over three decades of experience working with non-profit institutions in an executive management or volunteer leadership capacity.
+Pam co-chaired the CS Initiative at Dover-Sherborn, served as the Chair of Parent Programs on the Dover-Sherborn CS Team, has worked with numerous other CS schools in a coaching capacity as well as presented parent engagement workshops at our national conferences.
+She has over three decades of experience working with nonprofit organizations in an executive management or volunteer leadership capacity.
+Most recently, in her role as a Board Member of Community Action Partners at Harvard Business School, Pam oversees pro bono consulting projects for nonprofit clients in the Greater Boston area.
 Pam earned a Master’s in Public Policy specializing in Child/Family Policy and Education.